AlexanderHeffernan/nanoGPT-AIML332-A2/README.md

 ### 5. Evaluate the Cricket Fine-Tuned Model (2.3)

-To evaluate the fine-tuned cricket model, make sure you set the correct output directory:
+To evaluate the fine-tuned cricket model, make sure you set the correct output directory and have the checkpoint in place.
+Then run:

 ```bash
 python eval.py --init_from=resume --out_dir=out-cricketrules --device=mps